helium/HIP/0138-return-to-hnt.md

 ### Phased Approach

-1. Phase 1 redirects HST emissions to the MOBILE treasury.
+1. Phase 1 redirects HNT emissions from HST to the MOBILE treasury.
 As this is a fairly straightforward change, it would require light implementation and security review.
 It could likely be deployed within weeks of passing the HIP.
 2. Phase 2 is the bulk of work for this proposal.
 It is expected to take less than three months of work, but requires significant security review and UX improvements.
 Users would need to claim rewards as they have done in the past, but would receive HNT instead of IOT or MOBILE.
 We propose an implementation date on or before 2025-01-15.
 It would be a goal of the core developers to ensure this phase could start as soon as possible.
 3. The remaining changes would be implemented prior to the next halvening, which is currently scheduled for August 1, 2025.

 ### HST Reallocation

 With discontinued treasury emissions, MOBILE holders could lose value due to the low funding rate of the MOBILE treasury.
-This proposal reallocates HST emissions to balance this.
+This proposal reallocates HST emissions towards the MOBILE treasury to balance this.

 By contrast, IOT holders benefit without a treasury subsidy, as their strong treasury rate is preserved when IOT emissions cease at the beginning of Phase 2.

+With the switch to HNT in Phase 2, the value of rewards to IOT participants may decline, as they will no longer be supported by the strong IOT treasury.

+To compensate for this, in Phase 2, 10% of rewards from HST will be used to supplement reward emissions to IOT participants, while 90% will continue to be emitted towards the MOBILE treasury.

 #### MOBILE Treasury Adjustment

-Given that the MOBILE treasury is underfunded by a factor of 1.4 relative to the market value of MOBILE, this proposal redirects HST emissions to the MOBILE treasury from the beginning of Phase 1 until the halvening, thereby improving the treasury rate over time.
-If Phase 1 were to begin on January 1, this would be a subsidy of approximately 2.6M HNT.
+Given that the MOBILE treasury is underfunded by a factor of 2 relative to the market value of MOBILE, this proposal redirects 100% of HST emissions to the MOBILE treasury in Phase 1, and 90% in Phase 2, until the halvening, thereby improving the treasury rate over time.
+If Phase 1 were to begin on January 1, this would be a subsidy of approximately 2.3M HNT.

-#### IOT Rewards Post Halvening

-During Phase 2, the HNT rewarded to IOT participants may be less than the HNT value of the rewards previously emitted as IOT tokens, as long as the surplus funding of the IOT treasury has not yet been fully redeemed through treasury swaps.

-To compensate for this, the additional HNT emissions from HST which are redirected towards the IOT and MOBILE ecosystem beginning with the halvening, comprising 29% of total HNT emissions in the year beginning on August 1, 2025, will be shared between the IOT and MOBILE subnetworks according to the DAO Utility Score, and the Utility Score as specified in HIP-51, including its A factor, will remain in effect.

 ### Unissued HNT Adjustment

 Following HIP-20, Helium experienced L1 outages, leaving 4.2 million unminted HNT.
-This proposal gradually mints these 4.2 million HNT to the MOBILE treasury from the start of Phase 2 until the halvening.
+This proposal gradually mints these HNT to the MOBILE treasury from the start of Phase 2 until the halvening, delivering an additional 4.2M HNT subsidy.

+#### IOT Rewards Adjustments

+During Phase 2, the HNT rewarded to IOT participants may be less than the HNT value of the rewards previously emitted as IOT tokens, as long as the surplus funding of the IOT treasury has not yet been fully redeemed through treasury swaps.
+The 10% of emissions from HST allocated to IOT rewards during Phase 2 will partially compensate for this.

+After the halvening, the additional HNT emissions from HST which are redirected towards the IOT and MOBILE ecosystem, comprising 29% of total HNT emissions in the year beginning on August 1, 2025, will be shared between the IOT and MOBILE subnetworks according to the DAO Utility Score, and the Utility Score as specified in HIP-51, including its A factor, will remain in effect.

 ## Alternatives